 Flexible spending accounts, or FSAs, are special savings accounts offered through some employer benefit plans.
 They allow the account holder to pay for certain out-of-pocket medical and dependent care costs with tax-free money.

-For instance, FSA rules cap the amount of money that can be placed in the account each year ($2,750 for 2021), and also dictate which types of expenses qualify for an FSA distribution.
+However, FSAs come with some rules and regulations.
+For instance, FSA rules cap the amount of money that can be placed in the account each year ($3,050 for 2023), and also dictate which types of expenses qualify for an FSA distribution.

-Still, FSAs can be a powerful tool for taking care of unavoidable medical costs that frequently wreak havoc on American finances, even with the rules that keep them in check.
+Still, FSAs can be a powerful tool for covering unavoidable medical costs that could otherwise wreak havoc on finances.

 Flexible Spending Account Explained

-FSAs are also sometimes called flexible spending arrangements, and there are a few sub-types, such as dependent care FSAs (DCFSAs) and limited purpose FSAs (LPFSAs).
+FSAs are also sometimes called flexible spending arrangements, and they can cover you, your spouse, and your dependents.
+There are also a few sub-types of FSAs, such as dependent care FSAs (DCFSAs) and limited purpose FSAs (LPFSAs).

 Flexible Spending Account Rules: An Overview

-But unlike a 401(k), the funds placed into an FSA aren’t just tax-deferred—they’re actually tax-free.
-That means they aren’t included in the account holder’s total taxable income, and taxes aren’t due when distributions are made, either… which is pretty darn rare and special.
+But unlike a 401(k), the funds placed into an FSA aren’t just tax-deferred — they’re actually tax-free.
+That means they aren’t included in the account holder’s total taxable income, nor are taxes due when distributions are made.

 How Much Can I Contribute to My FSA?